 Arc Flash

-By Venky Viswanathan, Principal Electrical Engineer, Fauske & Associates, LLC
+By Venky Viswanathan, Principal Electrical Engineer, Fauske & Associates

 Electrical accidents occur all too often and in many industries.
 One very serious type of accident is called Arc Flash.